ChengTsungPao/LeetCode/0046_Permutations/README.md

 * Runtime: 36 ms, faster than 84.84% of Python3 online submissions for Permutations.
 * Memory Usage: 14.2 MB, less than 5.36% of Python3 online submissions for Permutations.
 >Next Permutation

+</br>note : Testing data can not distinguish between methods.
+(Testing data is too easy.)